 Snacks that fill you up can include, whole-grain toast with peanut or almond butter, cherry tomatoes with hummus, low-fat or fat-free cheese, plain low-fat or fat-free yogurt, a fruit and veggie smoothie, and whole grain crackers with tuna or salmon.

 Snacks to satisfy your sweet tooth could include canned fruit in natural juice or light syrup, a thin slice of angel food cake, a baked apple, raisins, dates, figs, other unsweetened dried fruits, a frozen banana, frozen grapes, and homemade fruit salad.
+Tofu is an excellent protein source without saturated fat and mixes well with a wide variety of foods as a filler.

 A heart healthy shopping list includes less saturated and trans fat, so stay way from fatty meats, and fried foods, cakes, and cookies.
 Cut down on sodium (look for low sodium or no sodium added types of canned soups, vegetables, snack foods, and lunch meats).